 The competition will use the United States Rules for Working Equitation.
 Please make sure you have a copy of the current rules.
 They can be found on www.WEUnited.us— go to the link for “Rules & Dressage Tests”.

 All horses must be registered with WE United.
 Lifetime Horse Recording with WE United is 100% free!
 Go to: https://goo.gl/forms/Hjn40NAe81aT2HRL2to register your horse.

 Use of helmets is encouraged for all competitors and is required for all riders 18 years or younger whenever they are mounted.

 All horses must have a current negative Coggin’s Test and Health Certificate to be allowed on the grounds.
 Please bring a copy with you to leave with the show office when you check in.

 Thursday, October 10: Move in day!
 Please plan to arrive by 3 pm.

 9:00 AM Show office opens, marking the official start of the show.

 Veterinary Inspection procedure: All horses must be presented in hand by the people who will be riding them in the competition.
-Horses must be presented unsaddled in the bridle they will be using during the competition.
-Entry numbers must be affixed to the horse’s bridle and/or worn by the competitor.
+Horses must be presented unsaddled in either the bridle they will be using during the competition or in a halter.
+Entry numbers must be affixed to the horse’s bridle/halter or worn by the competitor.
 Horses will be asked to stand for inspection, and will be asked to walk and trot in hand so the vet can verify their health and soundness prior to the start of the competition.
 Any horses deemed by the veterinarian as unfit for competition based on signs of lameness or potential illness shall not be permitted to compete (refund of entry fee applies.
 Stall fees are non-refundable).